awsdocs/aws-iot-docs/doc_source/iot-rules.md

 + Publish data to an Amazon SQS queue\.
 + Invoke a Lambda function to extract data\.
 + Process messages from a large number of devices using Amazon Kinesis\.
-+ Send data to the Amazon Elasticsearch Service\.
++ Send data to the Amazon OpenSearch Service\.
 + Capture a CloudWatch metric\.
 + Change a CloudWatch alarm\.
 + Send the data from an MQTT message to Amazon Machine Learning to make predictions based on an Amazon ML model\.